gavinyork/zephyr3d/apps/doc/web/en/oit.md

 OIT allows transparent fragments to be correctly blended **without explicit sorting**,
 achieving a balance between visual quality and rendering performance.

-The engine supports two OIT techniques:
+The engine supports three OIT techniques:

 1. **Weighted Blended OIT** — a high‑performance, weighted‑average‑based transparency blending method.
 2. **Per‑Pixel Linked List OIT (ABuffer OIT)** — a per‑pixel linked‑list approach with fully accurate depth sorting.
+3. **Dual Depth Peeling OIT** — a layer‑peeling approach whose accuracy and compatibility sit between the two.

+> Code on this page is illustrative and omits imports and application setup.
+See the embedded live
+> demo for a complete runnable example.

 ---